 First of all, the country is beautiful.
 We cycled for about 3 weeks there and we experienced a bit of everything; a great lakes area, strawberry scented hills, historic cities, plains, pine forests covered mountains and also different cultures; for over 100 years Poland had been divided between Russia, Austria and Prussia so, for example, in the east there are lots of (beautiful blue) Orthodox churches.

 Secondly, we found it super easy to ride there.
-Funnily, many Poles where surprised to hear this since they don’t exactly admire their nation’s driving skills but actually we found drivers, and especially truck drivers, to be very well behaved, patient and respectful towards us.
+Funnily, many Poles where surprised to hear this since they don’t exactly admire their nation’s driving skills but we honestly found drivers, and especially truck drivers, to be very well behaved, patient and respectful towards us.
 We told ourselves that this is due to the fact that in a large number of villages almost everyone goes about their daily routine on their bike; kids to school (the end of school bell is often followed by a stampede of young cyclist eagerly fleeing the educational premises), men and women alike to the shops, post offices etc.

 Another factor which helped us to enjoy our time in Poland is the fact that the roads are many and mostly in good conditions.